andyl/vagrant_base/README.md

 box like any other Vagrant box.
 You can share your base box publically on Vagrant Cloud, or keep it local for private use.

+To share on the Vagrant Cloud, visit their [website][vgc] and use their publishing tools.

 ## Support

 Contact Andy for support.
 Here are some things we can try together: